 If you agree to take part in this additional study, a researcher will telephone you to discuss the study further and check some details with you.
-If you proceed with the study, you will be asked to sign a consent form.

-A researcher will then arrange a convenient time to visit you to conduct the interviews with you or a convenient time for a phone or video-call interviews.
+A researcher will then arrange a convenient time to visit you to conduct the interviews or a convenient time for phone or video-call interviews.
 If the interviews are done face-to-face you will be asked to sign a consent form before the interviews start.
+If you are unable to sign the consent form due to your injury, you will be asked to make a mark on the consent form to indicate your consent.
+Then, one of your representatives (family or friend) will be asked to sign the consent form as a witness to your verbal consent to participate.

-If the interviews are done by phone or video-call, the consent form will be completed with you verbally immediately before the interviews start.
+If the interviews are done by phone or video-call the consent form will be completed with you verbally immediately before the interviews start.